ananthkhegde/spring-boot-form-security/README.md

 ```

 ### Demo
-* There are 3 GET api's wirrten in SecurityController class to verify authentication and authorization
+* There are 3 GET api's wirrten in SecurityController class to verify authentication and authorization.
   ** /user
      Returns authticated user(called as principal in spring security context)
   ** /securedapi